On-Demand Options

 Continuing Education Information

-This webinar is open to the public and is designed to qualify for 6.0 PDHs for professional engineers and land surveyors in most states.
-Please refer to specific state rules to determine eligibility.
+This webinar is open to the public and is designed to qualify for 2.0 PDHs for professional engineers in most states that allow this learning method.

 Attendance will be monitored, and attendance certificates will be available after the webinar for those who attend the entire course and score a minimum 80% on the quiz that follows the course (multiple attempts allowed).